isadri/inception/README.md

 ![Screenshot from 2024-02-14 13-27-08](https://github.com/isadri/inception/assets/116354167/15330dab-6966-4b00-bf7e-54837ae6575a)

 You can see from this list that the container has two network devices: the loopback interface (or localhost) and eth0 (a virtual Ethernet device), which is connected to the bridge network.
-The IP address of the eth0 (i.e., `172.18.0.2`) is the one that any other container on this bridge network should use to communicate with services you run in this container.
+The IP address of the eth0 (i.e., `172.18.0.2`) is the one that any other container on this bridge network can use to communicate with services you run in this container.
 The loopback interface can be used only for communication within the same container.

 Next, we'll create another bridge network and attach our running `network-explorer` container to both networks.
 First, detach your terminal from the running container (press Ctrl-P and then Ctrl-Q) and then create the second bridge network

 ```bash
 docker network create --attachable user-network2
 ```

 Again, check that the network has been created by using `docker network ls`.

 ![Screenshot from 2024-02-14 15-16-45](https://github.com/isadri/inception/assets/116354167/ddd1d655-757e-460b-aaad-a7cc85bd5476)